royabhirup-ms/caf-runbooks/scenarios/coderem-azure-dotnetframework/README.md

     ![Claude Sonnet 3.7](./images/sonnet37.png)

-4. **Manual code changes needed code errors** : Sometimes copilot generates the code changes which are not syntactically correct and build issue occurs, in that scenario, please review the code changes and make the manual changes as needed.
+4. **Manual code changes needed on code/build errors** : Sometimes copilot generates the code changes which are not syntactically correct and build issue occurs, in that scenario, please review the code changes and make the manual changes as needed.

     ![Manual changes for error](./images/manualcng.png)